dltj/dltj-blog/content/2023-09-02-online-age-verification.md

 ## Current context

 In mid-August, the Congressional Research Service published three reports with greater depth.
-The first, {% include robustlink.html href="https://crsreports.congress.gov/product/pdf/LSB/LSB11020" versionurl="https://perma.cc/QHZ7-XK4S" versiondate="2023-09-01" title="Online Age Verification (Part I): Current Context" anchor="Online Age Verification (Part I): Current Context" %}, is a 3-page report about online age verification laws that have been proposed or enacted at both the state and federal levels.
+The first, {{ robustlink(href="https://crsreports.congress.gov/product/pdf/LSB/LSB11020", versionurl="https://perma.cc/QHZ7-XK4S", versiondate="2023-09-01", title="Online Age Verification (Part I): Current Context", anchor="Online Age Verification (Part I): Current Context") }}, is a 3-page report about online age verification laws that have been proposed or enacted at both the state and federal levels.
 It provides an overview of different approaches taken in various state laws targeting social media platforms or pornography sites.
 Requirements range from estimating a user's age to definitively verifying age through ID checks.
 Enforcement also varies, with some laws allowing private lawsuits while others give enforcement authority solely to state officials.